mariusndini/realtimetrades/README.md

 ## Raw Data Values
-Below is a list of the values from the API.
-Data is incoming in real time as trades occur on the exchange.
 The values of relevence are <b>price (p)</b> since this will be the value we are buying and selling this asset.
 We also care about tracking when this asset was trade so <b>trade time is important (T)</b>, trade id is also important since we may have 2 or 3 trades within any given second <b>trade_id</b> will give us the correct order
 ```
 {
   "e": "trade",     // Event type